You are here

 Bundled Change Requests

-In an effort to prevent cases where the wrong person has been chosen from being incorrectly updated, last name and suffix (if applicable) are required fields on Change Requests for first name, middle name and/or birth date changes.
+To reduce instances of incorrectly updating the wrong person, last name and suffix (if applicable) are required fields on Change Requests for first name, middle name and/or birth date changes.

-As such, there are no more change requests available solely for last name changes.
-Last name change requests will only occur if they are 'bundled'.
-Bundled Change Requests include multiple fields being changed at one time (for example - the last name and the first/middle name are being changed at the same time, or the student's last name and birth date are being changed at the same time).
+Change requests are no longer available solely for last name changes.
+Last name change requests only occur if they are 'bundled'.
+Bundled Change Requests include multiple fields being changed at one time (e.g., you change the person's last name and the first/middle name at the same time, or you change the person's last name and birth date at the same time).

-Bundled Change Requests of any name type that also include a birth date change will go to DPI to review.
+Bundled Change Requests of any name type that also include a birth date change go to DPI for review.
 Read the sections below for more details on how to perform Change Requests for first names and how to perform Change Requests for middle names

-Otherwise, bundled Change Requests will go to dependent agencies with Local Person IDs for review.
+Otherwise, bundled Change Requests go to dependent agencies with Local Person IDs for review.

 Date of Birth Change - Change Request

 First, verify the student's date of birth.
 Check it against the information in your SIS.
-Schools/districts have local control in Wisconsin, so each LEA may create its own list of acceptable documents to serve as evidence for birth date verifications and changes (meaning, "x" document verified the student's real birth date, so we need to change the incorrect birth date we have listed on the school SIS).
+Schools/districts have local control in Wisconsin, so each LEA may create its own list of acceptable documents to serve as evidence for birth date verification and changes (meaning, "x" document verified the student's real birth date, so we need to change the incorrect birth date we have listed on the school SIS).
 Common examples include but are not limited to documentation such as a birth certificate, passport, immigration form, legal affidavits, etc. to verify this change of birth date.
-The document used to verify a student's date of birth does not need to be seen by DPI.
+DPI does not need to see the document used to verify a student's date of birth.

 Next, add comments to the WISEid Change request regarding how the birth date was verified.
-The agency requesting the change must indicate what document required by the LEA has been viewed by the attending school/district to validate the change.
-Change requests for date of birth are routed to the DPI.
-Birth dates are used for match review purposes, so DPI must approve them.
+The agency requesting the change must indicate what LEA-approved document the attending school/district viewed to validate the change.
+Change requests for date of birth go to DPI.

 Birth date change requests require comments.

 Comments entered on change requests for birth dates must indicate that the district has approved the change request based on district policy for such changes.
-District policies determine what document or information is required by a district to prove the birth date and what is required may vary by district.
+District policies determine what document or information the district requires to prove the birth date.
+Requirements may vary by district.

 One example is:

-• "The parent brought in a birth certificate, which I viewed, and the birth date on the student record now does not match their birth certificate."
+• "The parent brought in a birth certificate, which I viewed, and the birth date currently on the student record does not match their birth certificate."

 If a birth date change request is submitted without the proper comment, DPI will automatically deny the change request with the following comment: